 Members and decision-making in PBCs

-Members are the most important people in a PBC, without them the PBC could not exist.
 Members are essential to the success of a PBC through decision-making.
-A common law native title holder does not automatically become a member of a PBC, see rules about members, but must commonly apply for membership.
-As the PBC represents all native title holder’s rights and interest in their lands it is of advantage to become a PBC member because it allows the person to actively take part in the PBCs business and in the decisions making processes about the native title lands.
-Nevertheless, a PBC must consider.
+A common law native title holder does not automatically become a member of a PBC, see rules about members, but can easily become a member through applying.
+As the PBC represents all native title holder’s rights and interests in a determination area it is important to become a member to actively take part in PBC business and in decisions about the native title lands.

 Why become a member?